 Figure 2.
-Difference in power, averaged over participants and sensors, between trial types.
-The black rectangle represents the time-frequency region of interest over which subsequent analyses were carried.
-A. Speech-in-Noise (SiN) - clear speech (CS).
-B. SiN correct – SiN incorrect.
-C. High clarity SiN – low clarity SiN.
+Spectrograms show the difference in power, averaged over participants and sensors, between trial types.
+The black solid rectangle represents the time-frequency region of interest over which subsequent analyses were carried.
+Topographic maps show the difference in α power (8.5-12Hz), averaged over participants and 50ms time bins (dashed grey lines in spectrograms) and the p-values associated with the pairwise t-test comparing subject means.
+A. SiN correct – SiN incorrect.
+B. High clarity SiN – low clarity SiN.